colbyeagan/AFTSA/readme.md

 The usage of this package is simple.

-For functions to do randomized time series analysis
+For functions to perform randomized time series analysis
 ```python
 from AFTSA import randoms
 ```
-For functions to do specified intervals time series analysis
+For functions to perform specified intervals time series analysis
 ```python
 from AFTSA import randoms
 ```